Create management groups for resource organization and management

 The first management group created in the directory could take up to 15 minutes to complete.
 There are processes that run the first time to set up the management groups service within Azure for your directory.
 You receive a notification when the process is complete.
 For more information, see initial setup of management groups.

 Create a management group

-You can create the management group by using the portal, PowerShell, or Azure CLI.
-Currently, you can't use Resource Manager templates to create management groups.
+You can create the management group by using the portal, a Azure Resource Manager template, PowerShell, or Azure CLI.

 Create in portal

 Log into the Azure portal.

 Select + Add management group.

 Fill in the management group ID field.